Training and Meeting Opportunities

 VCU Sponsored Projects Administration Certification Program [+][-]

-The Office of Research and Innovation and Office of the Vice President for Finance & Administration will once again be jointly sponsoring the VCU Sponsored Projects Administration Certification Program.
+The Office of Research and Innovation and the Office of the Vice President for Finance & Administration will once again be jointly sponsoring the VCU Sponsored Projects Administration Certification Program.
 The program is managed and coordinated by the Office of Sponsored Programs.
 Content is aimed toward individuals with 3-5 years of experience in sponsored projects administration but anyone is welcome to enroll.
 Registration for the program is $75 (paid through departmental index account).
-The program will begin in mid-August 2013 (with the release of on-line content) and end in December 2013.
+The program will begin in late August 2015 (with the release of on-line content) and end in December 2015.
 The program will consist of five modules – each focusing on a primary aspect of sponsored projects administration.
 Each module will have several units posted on Blackboard.
 Students will be expected to review and complete these units, on their own, by the scheduled completion date.
 One classroom session will be held for each module; the expectation is that materials are reviewed on-line in advance of the classroom session.
 Each classroom session will run from 10 a.m. - 2 p.m. on the specified date.
 Lunch will be provided.
 Students will be tested on module content via an exam administered through Blackboard following the classroom session.
-Successful completion of all unit quizzes, all module exams, and attendance at all classroom sessions will be required to obtain the course certificate.
+Successful completion of all unit quizzes, all module exams, as well as attendance at all classroom sessions will be required to obtain the course certificate.
 The Certification Program is an internal, VCU program aimed at fostering and disseminating knowledge about sponsored projects administration.
-Click here for the complete narrative syllabus or here for the graphic syllabus.
+The complete narrative and graphic syllabi are available here: